mkxml/atom-filesize/README.md

 any kind of contribution you may have, today I'm focusing on improving test coverage and making the package more robust and reliable.

+The current styleguide for the project is [Airbnb's JavaScript Styleguide](https://github.com/airbnb/javascript).

+Please run eslint with `npm run lint` before sending commits.

 Any bugs?
 Please file an [issue](https://github.com/mkautzmann/atom-filesize/issues/)

 Wanna fix it?
 Please send a [pull request](https://github.com/mkautzmann/atom-filesize/pulls/).